 Ply bent-over bulrushes for epic shallow-water walleyes

-In this two-part article I will discuss how one of the best early-season walleye bites coincides with the shiner spawn each year.
-Part one will concentrate on the all-important when and where; part two will explain the how, giving you the exact presentations to take full advantage of this phenomenal bite.
+In this two-part article, I will discuss how one of the best early-season walleye bites coincides with when the shiners spawn each year.
+Part one will concentrate on the all-important when and where; part two will explain how to give you the exact presentations to take full advantage of this phenomenal bite.

-It’s sad but true: One of the greatest fallacies in walleye fishing—anglers’ reluctance to fish skinny water—prevents most guys from experiencing the walleye feeding frenzy that occurs in waist-deep waters each year.
+It’s sad but true: One of the greatest fallacies in walleye fishing—anglers’ reluctance to fish skinny water—prevents most guys from experiencing the walleye feeding frenzy for shiners that occurs in waist-deep waters each year.